 14 October 2020

-Thus NZ Councils were chasing errant building owners of old buildings, to seismic strengthen their buildings.
-Only the next big quake would show whether the seismic strengthening was OK.
-I had a weekly pie & coffee at the Temuka Bakery which also had the notice.
-The building was an old, brick bldg with old, brick parapet.
-Most of the old, brick bldgs on King St were similar.
-Such bldgs were lethal when the 22.02.11 Killer Quake struck Christchurch!
+Thus NZ Councils were chasing errant building owners of old buildings to seismic strengthen their buildings.
+Only the next big quake would show if seismic strengthening was OK.
+I often scoffed pie & coffee at Temuka Bakery which also had the notice.
+The building was an old, brick construction with an old, brick parapet.
+Most old, brick buildings on King St were similar.
+Such old brick buildings were lethal when the 22 February 2011 Quake struck Christchurch!
+2026.
+The old brick building next to Temuka Bakery was demolished.
+I stopped going to Temuka Bakery as I feared collapse of the weakened Bakery side-wall into the Bakery in the next big quake!

 Content & pics Copyright Mark JS Esslemont.